Read Time:5 Minute, 53 Second

 What is Google Adsense?

 Google Adsense is a free way for website publishers (or owners) to earn money by displaying targeted Google ads to their visitors.
+You can even have ads on your website appearing for things such as Wooden Watches.
 You get paid whenever somebody who is genuinely interested in a Google ad clicks on that ad.
 Similar to Youtube, you can’t click on the ads yourself or even encourage your website visitors, or friends or family, to click on these ads.
 If you do, then through some god-like intervention, Google will find out that you’ve been generating fraudulent clicks or invalid click activity and your Adsense account will be banned forever!
 You can try to appeal, but it’s very unlikely you’ll ever get it back.

 There are other things you have to look out too, so I suggest you fully read their Adsense program policies and ask in the Google forums if you’re unsure with anything.